WeblateOrg/weblate/docs/admin.rst

 Default behaviour (configured by :setting:`LAZY_COMMITS`) of Weblate is to group commits from same author into one if possible.
-This heavily reduces number of commits, however you might need to explicitely tell to do the commits in case you want to get Git repository in sync, eg. for merge (this is by default allowed for Managers group, see :ref:`privileges`).
+This heavily reduces number of commits, however you might need to explicitly tell to do the commits in case you want to get Git repository in sync, eg. for merge (this is by default allowed for Managers group, see :ref:`privileges`).